Creating Content for LinkedIn

 - Personal Profiles: You'll need login details to connect your personal LinkedIn profile to Gain.

-To add new LinkedIn channels to your workspace, you can follow the steps outlined here.
+To add new LinkedIn channels to your workspace, follow the steps outlined here.

 - JPG, PNG, MP4, MOV, GIF